Neargye/hello_tf_c_api/doc/create_lib_file_from_dll_for_windows.md

-# Create a .lib file from a .dll on Windows
+# Create a Windows .lib import library from a DLL

-This project normally does not need this step.
+This project usually does not need this step.
 CMake finds the TensorFlow import library from the TensorFlow Python wheel and copies the required runtime DLLs to the build output directories.

 Use this document only when you have a standalone TensorFlow DLL but no matching import library.

 Open the Visual Studio Developer Command Prompt and list exported functions: